gvwilson/thirdbit/src/fiction/iffy/index.md

-It took half a day to hike to the nearest Shepherd sanctuary, where she gulped down a mug of spicy soup and then fell into a deep, dreamless sleep.
+It took half a day to hike to the nearest Shepherd sanctuary, where she gulped down a mug of spicy soup and fell into a deep, dreamless sleep.
 She couldn't hear the machines in her head any longer, and ideas for strange inventions didn't appear out of nowhere.